CringeTherapy/Disabler/README.md

 #ADDED JAVA and JLI.dll BUG FIX YAYYYY!!!
 It probably still won't work tho lol.
 Also ummm tlauncher isnt working on my home pc but my home pc sucks.
 OK UPDATE i fixed it lmaooo. it was a dumb error i didnt do a neccessary cmd L.

 #NO-ADMIN TLAUNCHER (FREE MINECRAFT JAVA IN BETA v1.3), NO-ADMIN ROBLOX(IN BETA v1.4), AND NO-ADMIN NATIVE ADOBE FLASH PLAYER WITH A TON OF OLD COOLMATH GAMES WHICH DONT WORK ON THE ACTUAL WEBSITE ANYMORE COMING SOON(IN ALPHA 1.1)!!!!

+Anytime you get the not safe screen, just click the underlined text and click run anyway, because u can see the code and its not bad at all lol.